MarcosNicolau/markdown_to_html/readme.md

 # Markdown to HTML converter

-A CLI program to convert your markdown into an awesome styled HTML.
+A CLI program to convert your markdown into a github styled HTML.

 ## How to use it